JuliaWeb/HTTP.jl/docs/src/client.md

 end -> HTTP.Response
 ```

-Where the `io` argument provided to the function body is an `HTTP.Stream` object, a custom `IO` that represents an open connection that is ready to be written to in order to send the request body, and/or read from to recieve the response body.
-Note that `startread(io)` should be called before calling `readavailable` to ensure the response statu line and headers are received and parsed appropriately.
+Where the `io` argument provided to the function body is an `HTTP.Stream` object, a custom `IO` that represents an open connection that is ready to be written to in order to send the request body, and/or read from to receive the response body.
+Note that `startread(io)` should be called before calling `readavailable` to ensure the response status line and headers are received and parsed appropriately.
 Calling `eof(io)` will return true until the response body has been completely received.
 Note that the returned `HTTP.Response` from `HTTP.open` will _not_ have a `.body` field since the body was read in the function body.

 ### Download